felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

 different ways.
 Some form of type annotation is always recommended so that code usage is less ambiguous.

-There are two good strategies for annotating the types of your code:
+The recommended strategies for annotating the types of your code:

 ### [PEP-484] Style type annotations